Transmission of COVID-19

 Public Health guidance on protection against the COVID-19 virus includes:

 - Cleaning and disinfect the ‘high-touch’ surfaces that many people come in contact with.
 These include phones, tables, bedside tables, door handles, light switches, counter tops, desks, phones, keyboards, tablets, toilets and sinks.
 In addition, clean any surfaces that may have blood, stool, or body fluids on them.

 - Washing your hands often with soap and water for at least 20 seconds immediately when you return home from a public place.

-- Keeping a distance of three metres between yourself and others when in a public space
+- Keeping a distance between yourself and others particularly when in doors and/or in public settings.

 - Most importantly, staying home if you are unwell and calling 111 if you have any flu-like symptoms.